fls-bioinformatics-core/ngsarchiver/README.rst

-(The fourth type is ``ArchiveDirectory``, describes an archive directory created by ``ngsarchiver`` and which therefor cannot be further archived.)
+(The fourth type is ``ArchiveDirectory``, describes an archive directory created by ``ngsarchiver`` and which therefore cannot be further archived.)

 Individual files and directories within the source directory are bundled together in one or more ``tar``